GOHelle/QC_advection-diffusion_sim/README.md

 where $u:\[0,T\]\times\[0,d\]^2\rightarrow \mathbb{R}$ is the scalar field, $\mathbf{c}=(c_1,c_2)$ the advection velocity vector, and $\nu$ the diffusion coefficient.

 ---

-The repository is organized into a small number of Python modules, each handling a different part of the simulation pipeline:
+This repository is organized around the Adv_Diff folder, which contains the main implementation of the quantum advection–diffusion simulation framework. is organized into a small number of Python modules, each handling a different part of the simulation pipeline:
 - Fourier-based approximations for baseline,
 - angle sequence construction for QSVT,
 - QSVT circuit construction for advection-diffusion evolution, and
 - simulation drivers for 1D and 2D cases.

+In addition to the main Adv_Diff directory, there are supporting modules located at the top level of the repository:
+- A usage example demonstrating how to import and run the simulation routines from the Adv_Diff module. (example_code.py)
+- A collection of initial-condition functions along with helper methods for running, visualizing, and comparing simulations for different orders. (test_functions.py)

 ## Overview